dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

 how to run your tool.

 Setting Up the Dockstore CLI
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first thing I'll do is
 `setup the Dockstore CLI locally <https://dockstore.org/quick-start>`__.
 This will have me install all of the dependencies needed to run the Dockstore CLI on my local machine.

 Although not strictly required, it's a good idea to set a concurrent-job-limit when running locally.
 This is because Cromwell, when running locally, loses the ability to set compute resources within what is specified in a task's runtime attributes.
-As such, the local version of Cromwell sometimes uses too many resources when running on scattered tasks, causing the task to get sigkilled or for Docker to lock up.
+As such, the local version of Cromwell sometimes uses too many resources when running scattered tasks, causing the task to get sigkilled or for Docker to lock up.
 Of course, there is a tradeoff: If you set concurrent-job-limit, tests involving scattered tasks may execute slower as less instances of a scattered task will run in parallel.

 .. tip::  If a Docker lockup happens, you will notice tasks do not progress beyond WaitingForReturnCode and you will be temporarily unable to use Docker on your OS.
-Thankfully, this can be solved easily by restarting Docker on your machine.
+This can be resolved by restarting Docker on your machine.

 The easiest way to avoid these issues is to set up a Cromwell configuration file that sets concurrent-job-limit.